cbfacademy/react-assessment/README.md

 ### `Header.js`, `About.js`

 Allow a user to view an About page called `About.js` explaining the application functionality.
+This page should contain a `<h1></h1>` element containing the title "About".
 The `About.js` should be created in the **pages** folder.
 Each view/page of the app should have relevant links to enable navigation between the the About page, the Basket and the Home page.

 Your finished app should contain three `<Route/>` components with the following paths: